Overview

 What to expect during an inspection

 Every day Ministry of Labour, Immigration, Training and Skills Development inspectors visit workplaces for occupational health and safety inspections and investigations.
-Learn more about what you can expect.
+Learn more about:

 Report a workplace incident